Tropical Storm Rolf

 Rolf caused widespread flooding across southwestern Europe, especially in France and Italy, with the majority of the damage from the storm occurring in those two countries.
 The rainfall worsened a series of ongoing floods in Europe at the time.
 Torrential rainfall from Rolf caused multiple rivers to overflow their banks in France and Italy, flooding multiple cities and resulting in extensive property damage.
 The storm forced numerous schools and businesses to close temporarily, and also caused significant damage to 300 farms in France.
 Floodwaters from Rolf's rainfall also cut the power to over 8,000 customers and necessitated thousands of rescues, in addition to forcing thousands of evacuations.
-Rolf killed 12 people, and the storm was also the costliest Mediterranean tropical-like cyclone in the 2010s, with the storm causing at least $1.25 billion (2011 USD, €926 million) in damages.
+Rolf killed 12 people, and was at the time, the costliest Mediterranean tropical-like cyclone on record, causing at least $1.25 billion (2011 USD, €926 million) in damages.
+It was later surpassed by Storm Daniel in 2023.

 Meteorological history

 In early November 2011, a large extratropical cyclone named "Quinn" moved to the northwest of the British Isles, with the storm's frontal boundary stretching southward into Western Europe.
 On 4 November, an extratropical disturbance was spawned over western France, near the border of Spain, within the cold front of Quinn.
 On the next day, the new disturbance developed a low-pressure area over western France, within the southern part of Quinn's frontal structure; the system was subsequently named Rolf by the Free University of Berlin, which names all significant low-pressure systems that affect Europe.
 Rolf quickly separated from Quinn, and proceeded to slowly move eastward.
 Rolf gradually organised and convection, or thunderstorms, associated with the storm consolidated.
 Over the next couple of days, Rolf continued to increase in organisation as it moved eastward.
 On 5 November, Rolf's forward motion slowed while the storm was situated above the Massif Central in southern France, maintaining a central pressure of 1,000 mbar.
 On 6 November, the system moved into the western Mediterranean Sea in the direction of northwestern Italy, while gradually strengthening, before turning southward.
 Around the same time, the storm's frontal structure shrunk to 150 km in length.
 From 12:00 UTC on 6 November to 00:00 UTC on 7 November, Rolf moved across the Balearic Islands, before turning to the east and then the north, moving in a counterclockwise motion.
 Later on 7 November, Rolf turned westward, and slowly transitioned from an extratropical system into a subtropical depression over the abnormally-warm waters of the Mediterranean Sea, which were at 17 C. With this transition, Rolf acquired a warm quasi-symmetric core, and organised convective rainbands wrapped around the center of the storm.
 The storm was then given the designation Invest 99L, by the United States Naval Research Laboratory (NRL).
 The NOAA also began monitoring the subtropical depression, which was now located in the Gulf of Lion.
 Later that day, Rolf transitioned from a subtropical depression into a tropical depression off the coast of France, and the NOAA gave Rolf the identifier 01M.